Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Core Concepts

 \section{Core Concepts}

-In this section, we introduce a novel concept called influence scope, which is grounded in an assumption that in a Dec-POMDP, an action always affect certain dimensions of the environmental state more significantly then other dimensions.
-We first leverage information theory to distinguish the dimensions of state that are significantly affected by actions, and then define the influence scope based on these dimensions.
-This assumption is aligned with the situations in many practical applications.
-For instance, in autonomous driving where the gas pedal action of a vehicle affects the data from its own speed sensor, its speed will be included into the influence scope of this action.
-In contrast, in robotics tasks where a robot’s `walking' action does not significantly affect the positions of other robots, these positions are excluded from this action’s influence scope.
+In this section, we introduce the concept \textit{influence scope}, based on the assumption that in a Dec-POMDP, an action affects certain dimensions of the state more significantly then others.
+This reflects many real-world settings \citep{apply_driving, EITI}.
+For instance, in autonomous driving, gas pedal action of a vehicle significantly affects the data from speed sensor.
+In robotics tasks, a robot’s `walking' action has little impact on the positions of other robots.

-We begin by describing how to distinguish which dimensions of states are affected by an action.
-Specifically, Conditioned on the actions of other agents $\bm{a_{-i}}$, we measure the mutual dependence between the (execution of) action $a_i$ from agent $i$ and the change on certain dimension $k$ between the next state $s'$ and the current state $s$ ($\Delta s^k = s'^k - s^k$), which is denoted as $I(\Delta s^k;a_i|\bm{a_{-i}})$.
-This measures how much knowing the execution of a certain action $a_i$ reduces uncertainty about the state change on $k$-th dimension given the action of other agents $\bm{a_{-i}}$.
+Due to the nonlinear, high-dimensional, and entangled state dynamics across agents in MADRL, it is challenging to directly measure changes across the entire state vector.
+Therefore, we begin by analyzing how individual state dimensions are affected by an agent’s action, rather than attempting to model the entire state transition at once.
+Specifically, conditioned on the actions of other agents $\bm{a_{-i}}$, we measure the mutual dependence between the execution of action $a_i$ and the state change $\Delta s^k$ on dimension $k$ ($\Delta s^k = s'^k - s^k$ where $s^k$ and $s'^k$ represent the $k$ dimension of current and next state, respectively), which is denoted as $I(\Delta s^k;a_i|\bm{a_{-i}})$.
+This measures how much knowing the execution of action $a_i$ reduces uncertainty about the state change on $k$-th dimension given the action of other agents $\bm{a_{-i}}$.
 We use the value of this mutual information to quantify the influence of a certain action $a_i$ on $k$-th dimension of state.
 If this influence exceeds a certain threshold $\delta$, then we say the information on $k$-th dimension of state is influenced by this action $a_i$.
-In our method, $I(\Delta s^k;a_i|\bm{a_{-i}})$ is estimated from the expectation as follows.
+In our method, $I(\Delta s^k;a_i|\bm{a_{-i}})$ is calculated from the expectation as follows.